amirabbasasadi/RockyML/docs_src/pages/zagros_distributed.markdown

     log::comet::best("best", log_handler)
 )
 ```
-Now the result be available in your Comet dashbord.
+Now the result are available in your Comet dashbord.
 ## Conclusion
-In this tutorial we saw a basic example of designing a distributed optimizer:
+In this tutorial we saw a basic example of designing a distributed optimizer, basic syntax for solution propagation, and tracking the experiment using Comet.
 ```cpp
 auto optimizer = container::create("A", 1000)
                     >> container::create("best")